awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 2. IT is often the contact point for launching new AppStream Fleets rather than providing requesters a point-and-click self-service portal
 3. It is difficult to understand and optimize usage, requiring additional work to create custom built dashboards

-AWS VAM addresses these issues though:
+AWS VAM addresses these issues through:

 1. Capabilities in managing AppStream Image Builder application repositories through Powershell/Chocolatey automation scripts
 2. An easy point-and-click self-service portal enabling users to launch AppStream 2.0 resources without contacting IT
-3. Pre-configured Dashboards for understanding resource usage (must enable [AppStream 2.0 Usage Reports](https://docs.aws.amazon.com/appstream2/latest/developerguide/configure-usage-reports.html)
+3. Pre-configured Dashboards for understanding resource usage (must enable [AppStream 2.0 Usage Reports](https://docs.aws.amazon.com/appstream2/latest/developerguide/configure-usage-reports.html))

 **Q: Do some applications work better with AWS VAM?**